MaastrichtU-IDS/d2s-bash-exec/README.md

 # Get started

-A project to automate the download of datasets for the [data2services-pipeline](https://github.com/MaastrichtU-IDS/data2services-pipeline) using Shell scripts run in a [Ubuntu Docker image](https://hub.docker.com/_/ubuntu).
+Simple container to execute Bash scripts from URL (e.g. hosted on GitHub) in a [Ubuntu Docker image](https://hub.docker.com/_/ubuntu)..
+Mainly used to download datasets for the [Data2Services](http://d2s.semanticscience.org/) project.

 # Build or pull